Adekunle77/GameOfLife/README.md

 I wrote a few Unit tests.
 Also I was going to add a model for the GameScene class, to keep most of the logic out of the GameScene class, and for the purpose of testing.

 ### Apologies
-There is small delays after, pressing buttons, for after each steps, in the game.
+There are small delays after, tapping the buttons and after each steps, in the game.